StoicLoofah/my-nanowrimo-novel/novel/7_choosing_sides.md

 "You know, I don't think I ever really considered that even gnolls have a home life," commented Mareak.
 "I guess the men spend all of their time catching wandering adventurers, and the women keep the men in top raiding shape.
 I wonder where the kids are, though."

 "That's a really good question.
 And look at all of the damage," said Yannhorn.
 He pointed to a series of crushed huts where gnolls were picking through debris.
 "I guess gnoll domestic violence must be extra vicious.
-Yeow!", he screamed as a gnoll poked him again with a spear.
+Yeow!" he screamed as a gnoll poked him again with a spear.

 "Quiettt," the lead gnoll said as they slowed to a halt.
 "Be still," he said to them, and the other gnolls, weapons out, started to back away.
 When they had gotten a few feet away, a cage fell from above with a clang, trapping the party.
 The lead gnoll walked back up to them and banged on the metal cage with his axe.
 "Stay," he said, then walked away.

 "Wait!" cried Mareak as he ran towards that side of the cage.
 "What's going to happen to us next?"
 The gnoll kept walking, and two other gnolls stepped up close to the cage to keep guard.
-"Do either of you know what's going on?", Mareak addressed them.
+"Do either of you know what's going on?"
+Mareak addressed them.
 One of the snarled at him, and Mareak backed away to the center of the cage with the others.

 "I know what you're thinking: don't even try," said Darella, who slumped to the ground.
 "You can't sweet talk a creature who doesn't speak Common."